When Levein was appointed Leicester City’s manager in October 2004, the Scotsman arrived with an impressive playing and managerial record.

 Levein left Tannadice Park in December 2009 for a three-year spell as Scotland’s national team manager, but failure to qualify for the 2012 UEFA Euros and a lack of success in qualifying games for the 2014 FIFA World Cup resulted in him leaving the post in November 2012.

-Eighteen months later, Levein returned to Hearts as director of football, a post he still holds, together with the post of manager, to which he was appointed in August 2017.
+Eighteen months later, Levein returned to Hearts as director of football, together with the post of manager, to which he was appointed in August 2017.

 - Share via Facebook